Homepage / Auctions & Wire Transfers: Wire Transfers

 The History of the Wire Transfer

-Wire transfers are a way for people and businesses to exchange money when they are located apart from one another.
+Wire transfers are a way for people and businesses to exchange money when they are apart from one another.

-The giro was a centralized banking system in which funds could be withdrawn or deposited through the post office.
-The giro system dates back at least to Ptolemaic Egypt in the 4th century BC.
+The "giro" was a centralized banking system in which funds could be withdrawn or deposited through the post office.
+The "giro" system dates back at least to Ptolemaic Egypt in the 4th century BC.

 Wire Transfers...The Process